mamorshedalam/rms-v1/README.md

 ## Result Management System Version.1
-RMS is a program that use to manage academic examination result. this made with Vanilla JavaScript
+RMS is a result management system, that can calculate marks and generate the result by itself.
+And can publish the result to the students.
+After entering every subject’s mark admin can public the result page to the student and students can search their results by themself.

 #### Features:

 - Input all student information together by excel sheet
 - Read, update, delete any student information
-- Create result for separete department & semester
+- Create result for separate department & semester
 - Read, update, delete any result
 - Find every individual result with roll, registration & semester
-- See marksheet if the result is not fail
+- See marksheet if the result is not failed
-- Print marksheet if the result is not fail
+- Print marksheet if the result is not failed

 #### Technology: